UrszulaCzerwinska/DeconICA/docs/Icasso.md

 ### Running fastICA with icasso stabilisation directly in MATLAB

-If you want to play with parameters of fastICA or you just prefer to use MATLAB directly, you can use a banch of functions of [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) to assure the smooth import of your results.
+If you want to play with parameters of fastICA or you just prefer to use MATLAB directly, you can use a bunch of functions of [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) to assure the smooth import of your results.

 On an example of simulated matrix with 500 samples and 500 genes.